timurrrr/OpenSportsCar/README.md

 Brake pressure             | 50         | ... or "brake pedal position"
 RPM                        | 20         | For ICE cars
 Engine oil temperature     | 1          | For ICE cars
+Battery charge, %          | 1          | For EVs and hybrids
+Battery power consumption  | 10         | For EVs and hybrids

 Cars with outstanding logging capabilities, such as high update rates, detailed channels such as tire pressures, IMU, etc. will be called out as "Level 1 ⭐".